guitarvydas/guitarvydas.github.io/_posts/2021-10-04-Debuggers.md

 2. debug the program in the REPL
 3. compile the debugged program for production.

+# How To Build Interpreters For Existing Languages?

+## Ohm-JS?

+Q: Can Ohm-JS (+ CL, Pyton, etc.) be used to build interpreters for all existing compile-only languages?

+## Denotational Semantics?

+Q: Can Denotational Semantics produce interpreters for languages and tie compilers back to the original language semantics?
+Can the Denotational Semantics of a language be used to produce, both, the interpreter and the compiler?

 [^1]: The REPL happened to be a Lisp REPL, but that is beside the point of this article.
-I think that pre-CL Lisp was easier to debug than Common Lisp.
+I think that pre-CL Lisp was easier to debug than is Common Lisp.
+OTOH Lispworks (for CL) defines what a debugger should be capable of.

 # See Also